czyys/dustforceguide/README.md

 Here are relevant settings I recommend using:

 * Display → Overlay → Show Input Display (adjust size and color to your liking) - self-explanatory, works for replays as well.
 * Tools → Editor → Editor Anywhere - allows to enter editor mode at any moment with 'tab' key.
 It’s extremely useful as it allows you to practice levels from wherever you place the player spawn, but more on that later.
-Though in case you decide to try it out now just remember that **completing a level from start to finish while in editor mode makes your run invalidate.** If there’s a flag (or any other icon for that matter) in the top right corner your replay won’t validate.
+Though in case you decide to try it out now just remember that **completing a level from start to finish while in editor mode makes your run invalidate.** If there’s a flag (or any other icon for that matter) in the top right corner your run won’t validate.
 Simply exit the level to remove the flag icon.

 - - - -